Public Health e-Referral Projects and Tools

 Interested in Implementing a Tobacco e-Referral at Your Organization?

 Denver Public Health has worked with several healthcare organizations in the Denver Metro area to implement e-Referrals.
-If you are interested in implementing an e-Referral for community health services, contact Emily McCormick.
+If you are interested in implementing an e-Referral for community health services, contact Santos Diaz.

-Interested in Implementing a Diabetes e-Referral at Your Organization
+Interested in Implementing a Pre-Diabetes e-Referral at Your Organization

-Denver Public Health is currently developing a diabetes e-Referral system for healthcare providers to use.
+Denver Public Health is currently developing a pre-diabetes e-Referral system for healthcare providers to use.
 If you are interested in learning more, contact Melissa McClung.